Enterprise Content Management (ECM): The Document Lifecycle

 With employees in today’s modern workforce accessing documents on multiple devices and storing documents on a variety of repositories, enterprises might want to consider adopting solutions offering integrated platforms where employees can access and manage all their documents from a single source.

 The preserve component involves long-term archival of static information using long-term storage media and the implementation of long-term preservation strategies.

 After ensuring secure management of the document, the document lifecycle proceeds to the automation of business processes, and document redirecting and processing, whenever new content is captured or created.

-By implementing a streamlined authorisation process for access to documents, users are able to review documents and engage in business processes without being physically present at the office.
+By implementing a streamlined authorization process for access to documents, users can review documents and engage in business processes without being physically present at the office.